EunsangJeon/spring-boot-bootstrap/README.md

 - @Around and ProceedingJoinPoint
 - It is recommended to use common pointcut with @Pointcut
 - With Pointcut you can sellectively do something on certain annotationed methods or classes

+## H2

+- In memory DB to test things.

+## CommandLineRunner

+- It is an interface that helps you to run things on SpringBootApplication class.

+## Logger

+- Be familiar with 'private Logger logger = LoggerFactory.getLogger(this.getClass());'